 It is important to know that rosemary leaves can turn yellow and brown for other reasons than overwatering, such as excess nitrogen in the soil, overfertilizing, or underwatering, so keep reading to see the other signs.

-Sign # 2 – Plant begins to wilt and leaves fall off
+Sign # 2 – The plant begins to wilt and leaves fall off

 Wilting, or drooping, is when the non-woody parts of a plant begin to become soft, and the leaves fold and hang loose.